 Below are Job Descriptions for Community Response Operations Descriptions

 CAPS volunteers are a select, proactive and outgoing group of individuals dedicated to the positive promotion and education about the police and fire departments to the citizens in our community.
-Businesses, home owners associations, schools and health fairs are examples of requests to have representatives speak about a variety of public safety topics.
-Training is provided.
+Volunteers staff tables at events such as the Balloon Classic and Spirit of the Springs rallies, and support other speaking requests as needed.

 Faith-based volunteers who are licensed or ordained will provide the Police & Fire Departments, and citizens of Colorado Springs with the services of a chaplain on a regular basis, building and maintaining an attitude of cooperation and mutual respect between the Departments and citizens.

 CAPS volunteers fluent in Spanish are called to assist officers and citizens when they are unable to converse effectively due to language barriers.